You can take the playwright out of Buffalo. You can even try to take Buffalo out of the playwright.

 The production, on David King’s fine set and under Brian Cavanagh’s lights, looks great.
 And despite the flimsiness of its construction and the predictability of its plot points – or maybe because of that – Dudzick has managed in scattered spots to transpose his trademark glow of Buffalo-bred nostalgia and optimism to an entirely new setting.

 For many, the two or three genuinely riotous scenes from “Don’t Talk to the Actors” will be worth the price of admission.
-But it suffers somewhat by comparison to Dudzick’s great works.
+But it suffers somewhat by comparison with Dudzick’s great works, so recently seen on the Kavinoky stage.